MAPLE SUGARING AT A GLANCE

 • Collect & Boil Sap

 Sap flows to storage tanks using a vacuum system.
 If a tree falls on a line or was tapped incorrectly it can impact the efficiency of the vacuum.
-Once storage tanks are full, the sap is processed through reverse osmosis which helps cut down boiling time and energy consumption.
+Once storage tanks are full, the sap is processed through reverse osmosis which helps cut down boiling time & energy consumption.
 Sap contains water and sometimes other debris.
-Reverse osmosis concentrates sap and it’s sugar content, while pulling out water and other debris.
+Reverse osmosis concentrates sap and its sugar content, while pulling out water and other debris.
 The sap is then pumped into pans of a wood-fired evaporator.
 Boilng sap up to 291 degrees brings out flavor and aroma and changes the consistency to syrup.
 Once it has reached proper concentraton, it is “drawn off” the evaporator for grading and canning.

 • Grade Syrup